Find Trade Colleges

 Top 10 Best Air Transportation Bachelor's Degree Schools

-The average tuition and fees for an out-of-state undergraduate student at Embry-Riddle Worldwide are $11,185 a year.
+Embry-Riddle Worldwide undergraduate students pay an average of $11,185 in tuition and fees each year.
 Air Transport majors at Embry-Riddle Worldwide take out an average of $23,320 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $1,220, based on a 10-year repayment plan.

-Read full report on Air Transportation at Embry-Riddle Aeronautical University - Worldwide
+Full Air Transportation at Embry-Riddle Aeronautical University - Worldwide Report

-A rank of #2 on this year’s list means Florida Institute of Technology - Online is a great value for air transportation students working on their bachelor’s degree.
+Out of the 10 schools in the Southeast Region that were part of this year’s ranking, Florida Institute of Technology - Online landed the # 2 spot on the list.
 Florida Institute of Technology - Online is a small private not-for-profit school located in the small city of Melbourne.

-The average tuition and fees for an out-of-state undergraduate student at Florida Institute of Technology - Online are $12,240 a year.
+Out-of-state tuition fees for undergraduate students at Florida Institute of Technology - Online are $12,240 per year.
 Air Transport majors at Florida Institute of Technology - Online take out an average of $27,083 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $1,201.

 Read full report on Air Transportation at Florida Institute of Technology - Online